Welding the separate bridge

 with welding wire.

-It is advisable to always place the first welding points diagonally opposite each other according to the wheel nut principle in order to strategically compensate for any stresses that may occur.
+It is advisable to always place the first welding spots diagonally opposite each other according to the wheel nut principle in order to strategically compensate for any stresses that may occur.
+By fixing the bridge in place, it can be removed from the model at any time for welding or checked on the model for correct fit.

 At the start of welding with the X-seam situation, the welding geometry , which was designed precisely for this situation, is well suited.